Apr 29, 2020

 jump toRECIPE

-This sweet and spicy homemade teriyaki sauce is extremely easy to make.
+This sweet and spicy homemade teriyaki sauce is super easy to make.
 I prefer making my own so I can control the ingredients used in it.
 Many store-bought sauces contain more sugar and additives.
+Here’s an ingredients list to get you started:

 • Soy sauce